-“There was a deal made where Theo agreed to essentially a life without parole sentence if the attorney general withdrew the recommendation for the death penalty, and that’s where we find ourselves,” said David Sleigh, one of Bland’s attorneys.
+“There was a deal made where Theo agreed to essentially a life without parole sentence if the attorney general withdrew the recommendation for the death penalty, and that’s where we find ourselves,” said David Sleigh, one of Bland’s defense attorneys.

 Assistant U.S. Attorney Jason Turner signed off on the agreement Thursday.
 The U.S. Attorney’s Office for Vermont declined to comment Friday.